 We are still accepting additional private and corporate sponsors and donors.

 The Lockdown Film School Creative Nonfiction Miniseries sponsorships offer a valuable opportunity to showcase your brand and gain targeted exposure to filmmakers, film lovers, film educators, and film students.

 The Creative Nonfiction Workshop is a Lockdown Film School miniseries.
 We recommend checking out the recordings of past Lockdown Film School events, particularly our intro to creative nonfiction which is a great preview of what’s to come this summer.

 Because we’re inviting the most exciting creative nonfiction filmmakers working today, some of their films are still on the festival circuit or not possible to find around the world.
-We’re currently working on licensing screenings of films by as many of the filmmakers as possible.
-The cost of the screenings will be integrated into the ticket price.
+Where available, we will let you know how to stream the films.

 Whether you’re a casual viewer or a film expert, the series is for you.
 We won’t talk down to you, but we also won’t go over your head with technical jargon.
 The series is designed to help you think about creative nonfiction film and its possibilities and how directors achieve their vision.